• Skip to primary navigation

 And the many of those failures occur soon after install.

-Only around 2%-3% of Turbochargers fail in the first 2 or 3 operational years, due to a true manufacture defect.
+Only between 2%-3% of Turbochargers fail in the first 2 or 3 operational years, due to a true manufacture defect.

 Factory Quality Control (QC) standards need to be high and precise, as Turbocharges are precision machinery.